Don W. Cleveland: Biography

 From 1981 through 1995, Cleveland was on the faculty of the Department of Biological Chemistry at the Johns Hopkins University School of Medicine.
-In 1995, he accepted a position at the San Diego Branch of Ludwig Cancer Research at the University of California at San Diego.
+In 1995, he accepted a position at the San Diego Branch of Ludwig Cancer Research at the University of California, San Diego.
 Since 2008, he has been Chair of the Department of Cellular and Molecular Medicine.

 Contributions to Science

 Cleveland has made pioneering discoveries of the mechanisms of chromosome movement and cell-cycle control during normal cellular division, as well as of the principles of neuronal cell development and their relationship to the defects that contribute to inherited neurodegenerative disease.
 Cleveland's research looks at the molecular genetics of axonal growth and motor neuron disease and the cell biology of mammalian chromosome movement.

 Most recently, his research has achieved a significant breakthrough in treating Huntington's disease, an inherited and degenerative brain disorder for which there is no cure.
 A one-time injection of a new DNA-based drug treatment - known as ASO (short for antisense oligonucleotide) - blocked the activity of the gene whose mutation causes the disease.
 A single treatment silenced the mutated gene responsible for the disease, slowing and partially reversing progression of the fatal neurodegenerative disorder in animal models.
 This drug, called IONIS-HTTRx, was developed by scientists at Ionis Pharmaceuticals in collaboration with partners CHDI Foundation, Roche Pharmaceuticals and academic collaborators at University of California, San Diego.
 The Phase 3 clinical trial was recently halted for lack of efficacy.